How To Lower Property Taxes: A Complete Guide

 4. Participate During Your Assessor's Walkthrough

-When you walk the home with your assessor, point out your home’s positive and negative features.
+Take this opportunity to point out your home’s positive and negative features.
 Share the highlights of your new bathroom, but also point out the small defects throughout your house.
 With a clear picture of your home, the tax assessor can provide a more accurate estimate of your property’s value – and you don’t have to worry as much about making the home improvements you want or need.

 5. Check Your Tax Bill For Inaccuracies